baden03/collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.8.5.8 =
+* the id attribute is escaped to prevent any funny business

 = 1.8.5.7 =
 * the tag, targtag and elwrap will now also allow the tag defined as the default tag attribute in the plugin settings page.